 These muscle cramps can be caused by poor circulation, exertion, dehydration or a deficiency in potassium or magnesium.
 Anyone who experiences frequent muscle cramps should seek medical attention to have their symptoms further evaluated.

-If you need help with determining the causes of leg pain, come see the experts at GoHealth Urgent Care.
+If you need help with determining the causes of leg pain, come see the experts at one of our urgent care locations.
 You can walk in without an appointment, or you can check in online.
-At GoHealth Urgent Care, we’re here 7 days a week.
+We’re here 7 days a week.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant